-Transportation Demand Management (TDM) is a term for the strategies designed to improve the efficiency of the transportation system by increasing person trips without increasing vehicle trips.
-The modes of travel most commonly associated with TDM are: transit, vanpool, carpool, biking and walking.
+Transportation Demand Management (TDM) are the strategies to improve the transportation system’s efficiency.
+This would be done by increasing person trips without increasing vehicle trips.
+The travel modes most commonly associated with TDM are: transit, vanpool, carpool, biking and walking.
 TDM is also associated with other travel options such as compressed work weeks, alternative work schedules and teleworking.
-The basic component of TDM is communicating the options to commuters and other travelers, and encouraging them to try them.
+The basic component of TDM is communicating these options to commuters and travelers and encouraging them to use them.

-The Maricopa Association of Governments and Valley Metro are considering ways to expand marketing of alternative modes and schedules.
-The Regional Transportation Demand Management (TDM) Plan will evaluate the opportunity for new and expanded programs to:
+MAG and Valley Metro are considering ways to market alternative modes and schedules.
+The Regional Transportation Demand Management (TDM) Plan will evaluate new or expanded programs to: